abhijit-ravidas/abhijit-ravidas/README.md

 # Greetings All 👋

-I am [Abhijit Ravidas](https://www.linkedin.com/in/abhijit-ravidas-7b5b5b81/), a Senior DevOps Engineer with 16+ years of experience specializing in **Development, DevOps, Platform Engineering, PoC, Storage as a Service (STaaS)**, and **Information Security**.
+I am [Abhijit Ravidas](https://www.linkedin.com/in/abhijit-ravidas-7b5b5b81/), a Senior Cloud Engineer with 16+ years of experience specializing in **Development, DevOps, Platform Engineering, PoC, Storage as a Service (STaaS)**, and **Information Security**.
 Based in the tech hub of [Bangalore, India](https://en.wikipedia.org/wiki/India), I am passionate about delivering **production-ready applications** and **modernizing IT infrastructure** to drive innovation.

 ---